Joseph Bosworth (scholar): Biography

 Bosworth was awarded an M.A. in 1822 by the University of Aberdeen on the recommendation of three other Buckinghamshire clergymen.
 In 1823, his Elements of Anglo-Saxon Grammar appeared, and he also matriculated at Trinity College, Cambridge as a 'ten-year man' (mature student).
 In July 1825 he was elected a member of the American Antiquarian Society, and in June 1829, he was elected a Fellow of the Royal Society.

 In 1829, Bosworth went to the Netherlands as a chaplain, first in Amsterdam and then in Rotterdam.
 In 1831, the degree of Ph.D. was conferred on him by the University of Leyden.
 Trinity College, Cambridge granted him the degree of B.D. in 1834 and D.D. in 1839.
 He remained in the Netherlands until 1840, working on his A Dictionary of the Anglo-Saxon Language (1838), his best-known work.
 Thomas Northcote Toller later compiled a new edition of the dictionary based on Bosworth's work, both printed and in manuscript, and added a supplement (2 vols.
 1898–1921).
-The University of Aberdeen granted him a LL.D. in 1838 on the recommendation of Alexander Crombie (see above) and Thomas Orger.
+The University of Aberdeen granted him an LL.D. in 1838 on the recommendation of Alexander Crombie (see above) and Thomas Orger.

 In 1858 Bosworth became Rector of Water Stratford, Buckinghamshire, and Rawlinsonian Professor of Anglo-Saxon at Oxford.
 He gave £10,000 to the University of Cambridge in 1867 for the establishment of the professorship of Anglo-Saxon.
 He died on 27 May 1876 leaving behind him a mass of annotations on the Anglo-Saxon charters and was buried on 2 June 1876 in Water Stratford churchyard.
 Income from his estate was left to various relatives for their lifetimes but as they died it was added to the endowment of his Oxford professorship.